Are you expecting a credit balance from your federal student aid (FSA)?

 Any FSA funds received in excess of allowable charges for the payment period will automatically be sent to you no later than 14 days after your disbursement is posted to your student account.
 Once a credit balance is determined, the amount will display on your student account summary.

-The University can release your credit balance to you in one of two ways.
+University of Phoenix can release your credit balance to you in one of two ways.
 Funds can be mailed as a paper check, or they can be direct deposited into your designated bank account.

 You can update your delivery option at any time on the student website by navigating to Account > Awards & Disbursements.